 Washington Legislature to sue governor over line-item veto

 OLYMPIA, Wash.
-(AP) — The Washington state Legislature plans to sue Gov. Jay Inslee, saying he overstepped his authority for a series of one-sentence vetoes in this year's transportation budget.
+(AP) — The Washington state Legislature announced Thursday plans to sue Democratic Gov. Jay Inslee, saying he overstepped his authority with a series of one-sentence vetoes in this year's transportation budget.

 In May, Inslee vetoed one sentence at the end of seven provisions of the budget relating to grant funding for transit services that said fuel type could not be a factor in the grant selection process.

-In his veto message, Inslee wrote that the requirement was "contrary to, and in direct conflict with" statutory mandates that direct the state Department of Transportation to consider energy efficiency issues, and federal and state air quality requirements in selecting programs and projects.
+In his veto message, Inslee wrote that the requirement was "contrary to, and in direct conflict with" statutory mandates that direct the state Department of Transportation to consider energy efficiency issues, as well as federal and state air quality requirements in selecting programs and projects.

+"While my veto authority is generally limited to subsections or appropriation items in an appropriation bill, in this very rare and unusual circumstance I have no choice but to veto a single sentence in several subsections to prevent a constitutional violation and to prevent a forced violation of state law," Inslee wrote in his May veto message.

+The separation-of-powers issue has been raised in the past, following voters' 1974 adoption of a constitutional amendment to restrict the governor to vetoing no less than a full section of a bill.

 Last week, Inslee dropped his 2020 presidential bid and announced he was running for a third term as governor.